civol/HDLRuby/README.md

 end
 ```

-But it is also possible to describe a register of arbitrary size as
-follows, where `n` is the parameter giving the number of bits of the
-register:
+To make this register size configurable, you can introduce a parameter.
+In this version, `n` defines the bit width of the register:

 ```ruby
 system :regn do |n|